Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: DYNAMIC SOARING FRAMEWORK

 Robust dynamic soaring trajectories for a given wind field and initial velocity of the vehicle are computed with trajectory optimization.
 To ensure sustained DS in a real world scenario, it is crucial to consider the uncertainty of the wind field.
 We therefore encode robustness point-wise with respect to wind field parameter variations in our trajectory optimization.

 We resort to a path-following approach, where the output of the trajectory optimizer is interpreted as a path.
-This spatial path, through different time parameterizations and states other than position, is mapped to a set of feasible trajectories.
-This allows to handle the infeasibility to track a trajectory due to the lack of thrust input.
-In the following formulation, the set of trajectories $\mathcal{X}$ corresponds to a set of different wind fields $\mathcal{W}$.
-Other sources of uncertainty, such as w.r.t. aerodynamic coefficients, can easily be accounted for in a similar way.
+This spatial path\revision[, through different time parameterizations and states other than position, is mapped to a set of feasible trajectories.]{ is mapped to a set of feasible trajectories, through different time parameterizations and states other than position.} \revision[This allows to handle the infeasibility to track a trajectory due to the lack of thrust input.]{This allows to handle the infeasibility of trajectory tracking resulting from the lack of a thrust input.} In the following formulation, the set of trajectories $\mathcal{X}$ corresponds to a set of different wind fields $\mathcal{W}$.
+Other \revision[sources of uncertainty]{uncertainties}, such as \revision[w.r.t. ]{}aerodynamic coefficients, can \revision[easily ]{}be accounted for in a similar way.

-To setup the trajectory optimization, we employ the kinematic system model from \cite{deittert2009engineless} with the state and input vector defined as
+To setup the trajectory optimization, we employ the kinematic system model from \cite{deittert2009engineless} with the state and input vector\revision[defined as]{}

 where $x$, $y$, $z$ denotes the position of the aircraft in the inertial frame $\mathcal{I}$, $V$ is the airspeed, $\gamma$ is the glide path angle in the earth frame and $\psi$ is the aircraft heading.
 The control inputs to the model are given by the lift coefficient $C_L$ (controlled via angle of attack) and the bank angle $\mu$.